-The German watch brand will soon start selling its new Marcello C Hydrox (ref.
-2024.2K) diving watch.
-Unlike many “lifestyle divers” currently offered by some established brands, this one is rated for depths of up to 300 meters and coming in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)
+Marcello C will soon start selling its new Hydrox Automatik (ref.
+2024.2K) diving tool.
+Unlike many “lifestyle divers” from more established brands that shouldn’t go lower than 100 meters, this one is rated for depths of up to 300 meters and comes in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)

-Like it often happens with third-tier watchmaking brands that are operating within the $500-$1500 price range, the new Marcello C Hydrox looks like it was shamelessly ripped-off from a more popular model of a premium watchmaker.
+Like it often happens with third-tier brands that are operating within the $500-$1500 price range, the Hydrox looks like it was shamelessly ripped off from a more popular model of a premium brand.

-If you look at it for a second, you will most certainly notice that the watch looks almost… um… almost like it was heavily influenced by the iconic IWC Aquatimer diving watch.
-The case, the shape of the hands and hour markers, even the bezel look like almost identical to the original.
+If you look at it for a second, you will most certainly notice that the watch looks almost… um… almost like the iconic IWC Aquatimer heavily influenced it.
+The case, the shape of the hands and hour markers, and even the bezel look almost identical to the original.

 Actually, this is not the first Marcello C that looks like a rip-off.
-Their other divers, the Tridente and Nettuno series, are basically copied from the famous Rolex Submariner line.
+Their other divers, the Tridente and Nettuno series, look like homages to the legendary Rolex Submariner line.

-The Germans plan to power the watch with the usual ETA 2824-2 automatic caliber (the same movement powers the recently presented Archimede SportTaucher 300M Automatic Diver,) which is both accurate and reliable (just don’t expect fancy complications or high-end upgrades to main components here,) and their build quality will almost surely be very high, even compared to “Swiss Made” models in the same price range.
+The Germans plan to power the Hydrox with the usual ETA 2824-2 automatic caliber (the same movement powers the recently presented Archimede SportTaucher,) which is both accurate and reliable (just don’t expect fancy complications or high-end upgrades to main components here,) and their build quality will almost surely be high, even compared to “Swiss Made” models in the same price range.

 The German brand says that the Marcello C Hydrox will go on sale in December 2010 at a recommended price of €998.

 See also: Choosing a Diving Watch: A buyer’s guide